itsreallydrew/stats-preview-card-component-main/README.md

 ## My process

 I once again wanted to approach this problem using CSS grid.
 I feel like I have more control in placing items where I want when I use grid.
-WIP...
+I decided to go with a desktop first approach and figure out how to center the card itself in the middle of the page.
+At first I used only two rows and no columns, but then I realized that didn't translate well for mobile.
+I then decided to use 3 columns and have the center column take up a percentage of the viewport width.
+From there I have begun to understand that using vw and vh units makes it much easier to create a responsive layout.

 ### Built with